 Your receptionist is the first living, breathing line into your business.
-She is more than the mere gatekeeper to your back of the line employees; she is equal parts customer service rep, den mother, big sister, cheerleader, tour guide and bouncer!
+He or she is more than the mere gatekeeper to your sales people and production staff; she is equal parts customer service rep, den mother, big sister, cheerleader, tour guide and bouncer!
 Of course, you can always use a computer-generated service to answer your calls, but why would you?
 Those things are evil!